-- Transforming Leadership (available in Manchester and Glasgow)*
+- Transforming Leadership

 The College has developed two part-time modes of study for these degrees.
-For those who are close to the College, regular attendance at the college taking one course unit per semester may be the preferred method (or students may choose to take one in the January or June intensive sessions).
+For those who are close to the College, regular attendance at the College taking one course unit per semester may be the preferred method (or students may choose to take one in the January or June intensive sessions).
 Students could complete the course units in two years and, in the case of MA candidates, devote time to the dissertation.

 For those who are not near the College, a short, concentrated period of study may be preferable.
 The College has arranged a two-week long period in residence for each course unit preceded by preparation, and succeeded by completion of written work.
 Students electing to follow this distance-learning route may take up to two course units each year, in the two-week Summer term (May/June) and/or the two-week January term.
 The College is also developing a range of weekend and evening options, for those whose employment does not allow study by other means.